fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_1.md

 ### What’s Next

-In this chapter, we looked at where to get pytest and the various ways to run it.
+In this lab, we looked at where to get pytest and the various ways to run it.
 However, we didn’t discuss what goes into test functions.
-In the next chapter, we’ll look at writing test functions, parametrizing them so they get called with different data, and grouping tests into classes, modules, and packages.
+In the next lab, we’ll look at writing test functions, parametrizing them so they get called with different data, and grouping tests into classes, modules, and packages.